tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 <p align="center"><img src="assets/law_of_large_numbers.png" width="700" /></p>

 The above figure illustrates the law of large numbers using a particular run of rolls of a single dice.
 As can be seen in the figure, as the number of rolls in this run increases, the average of the values of all the results approaches 3.5.
 While different runs would show a different shape over a small number of throws (at the left), over a large number of rolls (to the right), they would be extremely similar. [[9]]

 ## Methodology
-Based on the understanding of the problem, statistical analysis using hypergeometric distribution was conducted.

 ### Notation Used

 This section contains the general notation of statistical expressions when specifically referenced.
-This information serves as an important pre-knowledge for the remainder of the report.
+This information serves as an important knowledge for the remainder of the report.

 - Let $N$ be the total number of nodes in the network *set size*
 - Let $n$ be the committee size *sample_size*